Casa Amadeo, antigua Casa Hernandez: History

 The first Puerto Rican owned music store in New York City, Almacenes Hernández was founded by Victoria Hernández and her brother Rafael Hernández at 1724 Madison Avenue in 1927.
 Almacenes Hernández was sold to record producer Luis Cuevas in 1939.

 The second music store founded by the siblings, Casa Hernández, was founded in 1941.
 It was sold in 1969 to musician and composer Miguel Angel "Mike" Amadeo, who renamed it Casa Amadeo, antigua Casa Hernández.
 Mike Amadeo still owns and operates the music store.

 It was listed on the National Register of Historic Places in 2001.

 Miguel Angel Amadeo

 Miguel Angel Amadeo, better known as "Mike" Amadeo, is a Puerto Rican musician and owner of the Casa Amadeo music store in the Bronx.
 Amadeo, born in Bayamon, Puerto Rico is the son of composer Alberto "Titi" Amadeo, a musician who played with Cuban bandleader Desi Arnaz for NBC.
 He is the uncle of Grammy Award-nominated musician Tito Nieves.
 Mike Amadeo is a prolific composer, with nearly 300 songs to his credit, performed by artists such as Celia Cruz, Danny Rivera, and Cheito Gonzalez.
+In 1947, Amadeo arrived in New York at the age of 13 with his mother.